Rafi-Siddiki/Hardware-Resource-Monitoring/README.md

 Before adding a device in the Zabbix UI, the most important prerequisite is that the device must already be prepared for monitoring.

-### Step 0: Create an SNMP monitoring account on the device
+### Step 0: create an SNMP monitoring account on the device

 For SNMP-based monitoring, you first need to create or enable an **SNMP monitoring account / SNMP configuration** on the server, appliance, or management controller.